-The intricate root chakra symbol contains multiple images with linear meanings.
+The intricate symbol for the root chakra or Muladhara in Sanskrit contains multiple images with linear meanings.
 Always illustrated as red — the color of vitality and awakening — it is governed by the element of earth and Lord Shiva, the Hindu god of vitality, destruction, and regeneration.
 Depicted as the “Master of Animals,” Lord Shiva governs the root chakra with the help of wise, powerful animals.

 Symbols of the Awakening the Mind